Dan Howdle April 1st, 2026

-Most providers put their prices up every April 1 – but it's no joke!
+Most providers put their prices up every April 1st – but it's no joke!
 You can find yourself paying more than you bargained for in no time at all.
-Thankfully though, some providers choose not to follow suit, understanding that clear, consistent pricing is important.
+Thankfully though, there are still a few (very few!) providers who choose not to follow suit, understanding that clear, consistent pricing is important.
 This is our breakdown of the providers currently offering fixed pricing, plucking a deal from each to suit every occasion.

 All of these providers and deals ensure you'll be paying the same amount for the last month of your contract that you will for your first.
-Sky is the only odd one out here, since it doesn't explicitly say it won't raise pricing, but instead is de facto fixed, because it'll allow you to leave if it raises your price and you don't like it.
+Unfortunately, Sky, who until recently allowed you to leave if it raises your price and you don't like it, has now switched to a more conventional set of annual price rises, meaning now only a few smaller providers are offering fixed pricing.

 Full Fibre 150